Oak Hill (James Monroe house): Monroe's Residency

+Post-Monroe

 After Monroe's death, the property passed out of the Monroe family.
 John W. Fairfax, later a lieutenant colonel in the Confederate States Army, bought Oak Hill in 1852.
 His wife remained there while Fairfax was away fighting in the American Civil War; it was visited by General George G. Meade of the Union Army on the invitation of Mrs. Fairfax about a week prior to the Battle of Gettysburg.
 The property passed out of the hands of John Fairfax after the war, but was later repurchased by his eldest son, Henry, a civil engineer and state senator.
 The estate remained in the Fairfax family until after Henry Fairfax's death in 1916.
 The mansion was enlarged by the addition of two wings in 1922 while owned by Frank C. Littleton and his wife, but the central facade looks much as it did during Monroe's lifetime.
-The property remains in private hands today and is not open to the public.
+Littleton went bankrupt in 1948, and the estate was purchased by the DeLashmutt family in a foreclosure sale.

 It became the residence of Tom and Gayle DeLashmutt and their family following the death of the previous owner, Eugene Reed Prendergast, Mr. DeLashmutt's mother, in 1993.
+On November 11, 2025, The Conservation Fund announced they had purchased the site.

 Two U.S. Navy ships have been named USS Oak Hill after the estate.

+Potential museum

+In November 2023, the owners of Oak Hill sent a letter to Charles F. Sams III, Director of the National Park Service, requesting the agency to "explore the suitability of designating Oak Hill, the former home of President James Monroe located in Loudoun County, Virginia, as a unit of the National Park System."
+If successful, the goal would be to transform the house into a museum by the United States Semiquincentennial in 2026.
+After legislation to name the estate a national park failed, the owners turned their attention to making it a state park.
+A proposal to do so failed initially in February 2025, but is expected to be brought before the Virginia legislature again in January 2026, with State Senator Scott Surovell saying that the DeLashmutts "[had] gone above and beyond to minimize the burden on the state," and he hopes "we figure out a way to start the process of making this a reality."

+On November 12, 2025, the estate was purchased for a reported $52 million.